movinalot/azure-202-advanced/content/4_Chapter-Four/4_3-confirm-vnet-to-vnet.md

 ---
-title: "Task 2: VNET-to-VNET Traffic"
+title: "Task 3: VNET-to-VNET Traffic"
-linkTitle: "Task 2: VNET-to-VNET Traffic"
+linkTitle: "Task 3: VNET-to-VNET Traffic"
-weight: 30
+weight: 3
 ---

-## VNET-to-VNET Traffic

 To be part of and Azure Virtual WAN, Azure Virtual Networks need to be connected to the Azure Virtual WAN Hub.
 Prior to VNETs being connected to a VWAN, virtual machines in the VNET will route their traffic based on Azure default routing, user defined routing in Azure Route Tables, or Routes advertised by the Azure Route Server.